Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security > Access Management

 It is not necessary to configure your browser to use the University's proxy; however, people developing web pages which link to resources must format links to go through the web proxy (see Web Proxy - Registering Sites.
-You may also want to install a ! bookmarklet (see Web Proxy - Configuration) in case you encounter an old link.
+You may also want to install a ! bookmarklet (see Web Proxy - Configuration for Off-Campus Access to University Resources) in case you encounter an old link.

 Note that the ability to log to the proxy does not imply automatic access to all proxied resources.
 Different resources can have different restrictions on who can access.
 As an example, many of the Library databases and journals are only licensed for use by current students, faculty, and University Hospitals staff; as a result, alumni are not allowed to access these through the proxy server, even though they can successfully authenticate.